- Program:Keyboard Studies

 Stewart Gordon’s career included posts at the University of Maryland, Music Department Professor and Chair and Queens College (New York) as Provost and Vice-President for Academic Affairs.
 He’s toured in the United States, Canada, Germany, Austria, Switzerland, Italy, France, Great Britain, Ireland, Norway, Hawaii, Japan, Taiwan, the Caribbean and Saudi Arabia.
 He’s also recorded works by Beethoven, Schubert, Schumann, Chopin, De Falla, Scriabin, Ellis Kohs, Luis de Frietas-Branco and the complete Rachmaninoff Preludes.

-He has authored Etudes for Piano Teachers and Mastering the Art of Performance (Oxford) and A History of Keyboard Literature (Schirmer), and was co-author of The Well-Tempered Keyboard Teacher (Schirmer).
-He’s made CD’s of Memorization in Piano Performance and Performance Practice in Late 20th Century Piano Music (Alfred), in addition to being editor of the 32 Piano Sonatas of Beethoven (Alfred).
+He has authored Planning Your Piano Success, Beethoven’s 32 Piano Sonatas, Etudes for Piano Teachers, and Mastering the Art of Performance for the Oxford Press; A History of Keyboard Literature, for Schirmer; and was co-author of The Well-Tempered Keyboard Teacher (Schirmer).
+He’s made CD’s of Memorization in Piano Performance and Performance Practice in Late 20th Century Piano Music (Alfred), in addition to being editor of the 32 Piano Sonatas of Beethoven, Debussy’s 12 Etudes, and a two-volume set of complete Mozart piano sonatas for Alfred Music.

 As a composer he writes primarily for musical theater and his shows were produced in New York, Washington, Savannah, Hollywood and Hawaii.
 He created the William Kapell International Piano Competition, directing it for 15 years; also the Savannah Music Festival and its American Traditions Competition, directing it for 14 years.
 He adjudicated many international piano competitions.